 Gigabyte’s Z370 Aorus Gaming 7 motherboard is one of the best-selling options on Amazon.
 With its enhanced RGB lighting system, this board can be customised to your preferences with Gigabyte’s RGB Fusion software.

-This feature allows you to control each zone of lights separately which include; RAM slots, VRM heatsinks and I/O shield along with other regions for endless possibilities!
+This feature allows you to control each zone of lights separately which includes; RAM slots, VRM heatsinks, and I/O shield along with other regions for endless possibilities!

 IT comes with several PCIe slots(16) that can be used in SLI or Crossfire configurations which will enhance your gaming experience.

 The lack of built-in Wi-Fi is one of the biggest setback of this motherboard

 The rear I/O on this motherboard has a total of five USB 3.1 ports, and a PS2 connector!